deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 Adam wasn’t yet asleep, but it still took him a couple of seconds to register the knock on his door.

-He sat up a bit “Ava?”
+He sat up a bit "Ava?"

 She called through the door.
-“Can I come in?”
+"Can I come in?"

-“Sure!”
+"Sure!"

 She’d left the hall light on and leaned against the door frame, backlit by it, and Adam had to employ some willpower not to stare.
 She was